md-tanvirul-islam/docker-commands/README.md

 4. What is usage of .dockerignore file?
 Ans: It is used to exclude files and directory for build context like .gitignore file.

+5. What is container?
+Ans: It is a special process which has own file-system that is provided by image.
+Each container has own file-system which is invisible to other containers.
+** If any container is deleted or destroyed, all data inside that container will be deleted.
+It is good to not to save important data in the docker container.
+It is better to save data in docker volume.

+6. What is volume?
+Ans: Volume is a storage outside of the container.
+It can be a directory in the host or somewhere in the cloud.